mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 writing", clients MUST cancel the isMaster check on that server and close the current monitoring connection.
 (See
 `Drivers cancel in-progress monitor checks`_.)

+Polling Protocol
+''''''''''''''''

+The polling protocol is used to monitor MongoDB <= 4.4 servers.
+The client `checks`_ a server with an isMaster command and then sleeps for heartbeatFrequencyMS before running another check.

 Error handling
 ''''''''''''''